 Descriptive data analysis was also conducted to: 1) examine both snapshots and trends of immigrant integration outcomes over time; and 2) complement the multivariate approach when interpreting immigrant rankings.

-All data has been standardized using various weighting techniques in order to ensure reliable outcomes.
+All data has been standardized using various weighting and computation techniques in order to ensure reliable outcomes.
 Various diagnostics were also conducted to ensure data quality.
 Please refer to our Methodology Report for further details

 How does the CIMI compare the outcomes of immigrants to non-immigrants?